sylvansun/sylvansun/README.md

 ### Hi there 👋, I'm @SylvanSun from SJTU

-- 🔭 I’m currently working with RTN infrastructure team, Multimedia Network Group of Bytedance on rtc_route & edge_controller development.
+- 🔭 I’m currently working with RTN infrastructure team, Multimedia Network Group of Bytedance on rtn_route development.
-- 🌱 I have finished undergraduate coursework and prepare to start my summer vacation.
+- 🌱 I have finished undergraduate coursework and am enjoying my summer vacation.
 - 📫 How to reach me: My SJTU email address is available on github.